publisha/publisha.github.io/_papers/eEditing4multi-channelpublishing.md

 You can see from the image below that there are a variety of formats available for export.

 [![Booktype can export a number of formats](/images/Screenshot 2018-09-07 16.00.59.png)](/images/Screenshot 2018-09-07 16.00.59.png)

+### Collaborative Editing

+I have written [elsewhere][c42c03c9] about editing collaboratively in the article on Iterative Publishing, but it is important to point out the difference between the systems mentioned above.

+  [c42c03c9]: https://publisha.github.io/papers/iterativepublishing/ "check this article"

+In systems that use Git as the basic versioning engine (Penflip, Prose, GitBook), each author/editor has ownership of **their own** version and when a commit is made the changes are then merged into the original or master copy.
+This means that editors can be working on the same document simultaneously.

+With Booktype however, the document is effectively checked-out for the editor and cannot be edited by anyone else until those edits are saved.
+Changes are not part of the final document until the changes are accepted by the admin or chief editor.